Vizards8/CSCI_6511_AI/README.md

 # CSCI_6511_AI

 * Enviroment: Python 3.8
-* test.txt are not included
+* test cases are not included